night-mi/ArqueoDiario/replit.md

 - **Tailwind CSS**: Utility-first CSS framework for styling
 - **Shadcn/ui**: Pre-built component library built on Radix UI primitives

-The frontend uses a **wizard pattern** with a centralized state management approach through React Context for the reconciliation workflow.
+The frontend uses a **5-step wizard pattern** with a centralized state management approach through React Context for the reconciliation workflow.
 Components are organized into reusable UI components and feature-specific components for the cash reconciliation process.
+The system supports dual reporting capabilities: by individual cash boxes and by date with consolidated totals and denomination breakdowns.

 ## Backend Architecture